radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

     connection: ':memory:'
 ```

 At present, Dashboard can only present the Radius application metadata visually.
 It has no ability to Create, Modify, Update or Delete any of the Radius application resources.
-This eliminates the scope of threats that require "write" action.
+This eliminates the scope of threats that require "write" action using the Dashboard portal.

 #### Storage of secrets